Ordinarily Available - a new page with information on the Ordinarily Available Framework

 In the event of it not being clear who should be contacted within allocated ECC staffing, it is suggested that the Inclusion Partner should be e-mailed initially.
 Inclusion Partners will be well-placed to signpost to other colleagues as needed.

-General SEND news updates can also be found on the Essex Local Offer website and Facebook page.
+You can also visit the Essex Local Offer website and Facebook page.

 SEND Training Offer